Mass surveillance in China: Xinjiang

 That same year, Chinese drone manufacturer DJI signed a cooperation agreement with local police to provide surveillance drones in support of their operations.
-In 2018, China deployed a flock of drones disguised to look like birds to step up surveillance levels in region.
+In 2018, China deployed a flock of drones disguised to look like birds to step up surveillance levels in the region.

 The Integrated Joint Operations Platform (IJOP, 一体化联合作战平台), used by the government to monitor the population, particularly Uyghurs, was reported by The Washington Post and Human Rights Watch (HRW) in 2018.
 The platform gathers biometrics, including DNA samples, to track individuals in Xinjiang.

 In November 2019, the International Consortium of Investigative Journalists published the China Cables, consisting of six documents, an "operations manual" for running the camps and detailed use of predictive policing and AI to target people and regulate life inside the camps.

 In late 2020, HRW obtained a list of 2000 names of Uyghur prisoners held in the Aksu prefecture leaked from IJOP.
 The list showed that reasons for imprisonment included religious practice such as studying the Koran without state permission or having a long beard, using software or online services such as a VPN, travelling outside of Aksu, switching off one's phone repeatedly, or having "extremist thoughts".
-The leaked IJOP list provided detailed, day-to-day evidence on the workings of the Xinjiang re-education camps that The Guardian described as "unprecedented".
+The leaked IJOP list provided detailed, day-to-day evidence on the workings of the Xinjiang internment camps that The Guardian described as "unprecedented".
 An earlier list, the Karakax (or Qaraqash) list, leaked in February 2020, showed decision-making about retaining or releasing detainees.

+In 2023, IPVM found that all foreign journalists traveling to Xinjiang are tracked via Alibaba's police cloud.
+Visitors to the region are also reportedly forced to install an application named BXAQ at key border and entry checkpoints, which: "acts like malware" and siphons off call, text, files, browsing data and other device information off to servers controlled by public security authorities.